Andyson007/event-planner/README.md

 I haven't bothered implementing special cases for times when we swap between summertime and wintertime because It's a massive pain, with little to no payback.
 If you are using this bot, just don't plan events for ~3 AM during this swap :)

 ## Plans for the future
--[ ] Implement better time parsing
+- [ ] Implement better time parsing
+- [ ] Make it have separate data between servers